Can you test positive for two COVID variants at once? - NewsBreak

 According to Dr. Kelly Oakeson, Utah Public Health Laboratory chief scientist of bioinformatics and next generation sequencing, PCR and antigen tests used for COVID testing are very specific to detecting SARS-CoV-2.

 “They’re designed, really, to pinpoint one virus and one virus only,” Dr. Oakeson notes.
-Just like COVID, there are tests that can be used to detect other viruses.What is ‘flurona’ and how common is it?
+Just like COVID, there are tests that can be used to detect other viruses.USF expert gives projection on when omicron cases will peak in Florida

 If you are experiencing cold or flu-like symptoms — runny nose, cough, sore throat, fever, shortness of breath — Dr. Conway recommends getting tested.
 He also encourages those that haven’t yet gotten the COVID-19 vaccine or booster shot to do so.